mjtiv/controlled-agent-loop/Setup_Software.md

 Outputs will be written to the `output/` folder.

+Note: `main.py` is used here as an example name for the primary script.
+Use the actual script name provided in the project (for example: `run_role_check.py`).

 ---

 ### Notes

 - The setup process is usually the hardest part for first-time users.
 - After Python is installed, running the agent only requires a single command.